Eretria (Shannara): Casting

 Series producer Alfred Gough described the role of Eretria as the hardest part to cast.
 Co-producer Miles Millar noted, "We were down to the wire, about to start shooting, and we hadn't cast Eretria yet".
 Millar remarked that the creators had become deeply fascinated by the character.
 "In the books, she almost instantly falls in love with Wil and follows him the whole time.
 But she actually has a really dark, tragic story.
 Her life has been really harsh.
 We wanted to get into that and make sure that she felt like a real full dimensional character.
 She was the one that really intrigued us in terms of finding more complexity and more shades for her", he said.

 In January 2015, Ivana Baquero, a longtime fantasy fan, won the part of Eretria.
-The character's stature was significantly expanded beyond her part in the novels.
+The character's stature was expanded significantly beyond her part in the novels.
 Austin Butler was cast as Wil.
 Millar stated that the producers were fans of Baquero's film Pan's Labyrinth, noting that "she came in and did this incredible chemistry read with Austin.
 They had that magical chemistry between them and it made our lives easier."
 The Los Angeles Times also noted that Baquero was seasoned in roles involving "feminist empowerment".

 As in the novels, Eretria has been raised and trained by the Rover clan, who maintain her services against her will.
 She often carries out missions while seeking money or freedom, but occasionally acts against her leader.
 Though she is initially driven by personal gain, she gradually develops a more compassionate nature.
 While describing the character, Baquero stated, "She goes on this quest to save the world, but in that quest she also discovers herself".

 In an interview with the Los Angeles Times, Millar noted that the character would have "real problems, real dilemmas, [and] real strength that will all be relatable to a contemporary female audience".